sio2project/sinol-make/README.md

 - `st-make outgen` -- Generate output files using the model solutions.
 Run `st-make outgen --help` to see available flags.
 - `st-make inwer` -- Verifies whether input files are correct using your "inwer.cpp" program.
 You can specify what inwer program to use, what tests to check and how many CPUs to use.
 Run `st-make inwer --help` to see available flags.
-- `st-make export` -- Creates archive ready to upload to wyzwania or oboz.
+- `st-make export` -- Creates archive ready to upload to Wyzwania, Talent-camp and other sio2 instances.
 Run `st-make export --help` to see all available flags.
 - `st-make doc` -- Compiles all LaTeX files in doc/ directory to PDF.
 Run `st-make doc --help` to see all available flags.
 - `st-make init [id]` -- Creates package from template [on github](https://github.com/Stowarzyszenie-Talent/st-make/tree/main/example_package) and sets task id to provided `[id]`.
 Requires an internet connection to run.